caralinebruz/burningship_fractal_set/README.md

 ### Installation
 I installed this on my mac using `brew install opencv`.
 See Makefile for location to add.

-Also required to add a directory `obj` to the project root directory.
+Before compiling, add a directory `mkdir obj` to the project root directory.

 ### References